 3.3 Race Starts:

-3.3.1 The race starts after a predetermined corner.
-Every driver may accelerate individually after having passed the apex of that corner.
-The starting corner will be determined in the race post for each event
+3.3.1 The race starts after a predetermined point.
+Every driver may accelerate individually after having passed the point.
+The starting point will be determined in the race post for each event

 3.3.2 Race starts are subject to extra scrutiny and increased penalties.

 3.4.1 For each race an Orange Zone will be defined in race thread of that event.
 Typically the Orange Zone begins with the formation lap and extends through lap 1 but may be shortened or extended depending on the track.

 3.4.2 Incidents within the Orange Zone may be subject to harsher punishment

 3.4.3 Drivers who are deemed habitual offenders may be subject to additional penalties, up to and including suspension and/or expulsion.
 This will be determined by the SRCA Stewards Committee and is not subject to appeal.

 3.4.4 Passing is permitted in the Orange Zone but the cars will be at their closest to one another at this point so extreme caution must be taken.

 3.5.1 There will be no Restarts for accidents.
 See 5.3 for further information.

 3.6.1 Spectating will not be allowed and will lead to penalties or even expulsion.